OfficeDev/Add-in-Content-Sample/readme.md

 4. Click OK.
 Close the Office app and launch it again so the changes take effect.

 5. Go to Insert > My Apps > Shared Folder and select My First Content Add-in, and then click Insert.
-If you don't see the Add-in, click Refresh.
+If you don't see the add-in, click Refresh.

-6. The Add-in is inserted in the middle of your document.
+6. The add-in is inserted in the middle of your document.

 For more information, please read: https://msdn.microsoft.com/EN-US/library/office/fp123503.aspx